 Students interested in applying to the CDT should consider their background and select the stream that is most suitable.

-Read more about our research projects on offer for 2016/17 and view the 'How to apply page' if you are interested in applying.
+Read more about our available PhD projects and view the 'How to apply page' if you are interested in applying.

 Medical imaging has become an essential tool for clinical diagnosis, treatment and monitoring, playing an important role in the improvement of public health.
 Nowadays a variety of imaging techniques, including x-ray, CT, ultrasound, magnetic resonance imaging (MRI), positron emission tomography (PET) and nuclear medicine, are routinely used in medical practices.
 However, despite significant advances during the last decades, researches aim to further improve these imaging techniques, to enhance the information and clinical value provided by the images, and to develop new imaging acquisitions including simultaneous multi modality imaging.

 Medical imaging comprises two main processes: a) image acquisition and b) image reconstruction.
 Image acquisition refers to the collection of data required to form an image, whereas image reconstruction refers to the process of actually generating an image from the acquired data (termed as “inverse problem”).
 These two processes are closely related and improvements in both areas are required to enhance the information in the images and to allow faster data acquisition and reconstruction.